-Facilities Planning has supported Enrollment & Student Services in working with DASNY and Trudeau Architects of Latham, NY in the development of a Master Plan that analyzed desired demographics, desired program space assignments, residential education experience, and existing building conditions as well as exploring options for residential improvements.
-The options included strategies to meet the program requirements through renovation, new construction, site improvements and combinations of each.
-Capital cost estimates, operating costs, rental rate and schedules will be used to advance planning options.
-The master plan narrowed options based on a balance of cost, program goals, and the campus living environment within the campus housing community.
+Facilities Planning continues to support Enrollment & Student Services working with the Residence Hall Master Plan that analyzes desired demographics, desired program space assignments, residential education experience, and existing building conditions as well as exploring options for residential improvements.
+The options include strategies to meet the program requirements through renovation, new construction, site improvements and combinations of each.
+Capital cost estimates, operating costs, rental rate and schedules are reviewd yearly and are used to help advance planning options.
+The Residence Hall